Krampus Origin and Peculiar Legend -Everything You Need Know

 Since people could no longer celebrate Perchtenlauf, they developed a new terrifying creature called Krampus, who assisted Saint Nicholas and looked a lot like Shiachpercht.

-Households in some regions of Austria painted tree branches gold and kept them around the home all year to encourage children to behave.
+Households in some regions of Austria painted birch tree branches gold and kept them around the home all year to encourage children to behave.

 Is Krampus Real?

-In fact, many other cultures and countries celebrate terrifying figures around the holidays as well!
-There’s a witch in Italy called La Befana, Russia is home to Ded Moroz, and an ogre woman named Grýla in Iceland.
+Italy has a witch called La Befana, Russia is home to Ded Moroz, and Iceland has an ogre woman named Grýla.
 Check out this article from Britannica for more details about alternative Christmas visitors.

-Japan celebrates a New Years’ demon called Namahage.
+Japan celebrates a New Year’s demon called Namahage.

-Namahage is one of the most unusual festivals in Japan.
-It takes place every year on January 15 and is celebrated in the Oga Peninsula of Akita Prefecture.
-The festival celebrates a Japanese legend in which the Namahage gods visit villages on New Year’s Day.
-Young bachelors dress as the Namahage wearing demon masks, straw raincoats, and shoes.
 They visit each home in a village and ask if there are any disobedient or lazy children who live there.
 The purpose of this visit is to remind children to be good all year round.

 Japan: A Primary Source Cultural Guide by Meg Greene